WarpspeedSCP/site/content/posts/tech/java_and_patter_matching.md

 This contrasts with normal Java classes, which are all over the place.
 You can have public and private state, there's hidden state via inheritance that you don't think about until it pops up like some haunted animatronic on caffeine to jumpscare you with weird bugs, and you can have mutable fields, static fields, and all sorts of other distracting things that yadda yadda yadda... (*you get the idea*).

 The problem with normal Java types is that it is impossible to generalise what a type's components are.
-This becomes a problem when all you want is to efficiently process data; you have to navigate a maze of potentially nonstandard getters to even get at your data in the first place, let alone munge that data.
+And that matters when all you want is to efficiently process data; you have to navigate a maze of potentially nonstandard getters to even get at your data in the first place, let alone munge it.

-Now, Java never did support destructuring like Typescript or Rust do.
+Now, Java never did support destructuring like JavaScript or Rust do.
 But even if Java had supported it, the spec would still probably restrict that feature to records.
 Let's ask ourselves a few questions to better understand why.

+{{< note-alert >}}
+Destructuring is a feature certain languages (very famously, JavaScript) have which allows you to take a complex value, and, to borrow a PHPism, ***EXPLODE*** it into its components as a list of completely independent variables.
+Read more about this feature [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
+{{< /note-alert >}}

 #### How would you even destructure a normal Java class anyway?

 A Java class's internal state includes all its fields, both public and private.
 However, allowing the extraction of private fields by destructuring doesn't seem like a good idea; we all know how mad old Uncle Bob gets about breaking encapsulation.
 So fine, we have to exclude private state.

-#### Okay, what about public state, then?
+#### What about public state, then?

 Let's first think about this: How do Java objects expose public state?
 Sure, you can define a field as public, and if you want to prevent undue modification, make the field final.
 But there is another extremely common approach to this as well.
 Most Java objects set every field to be private and make all fields accessible only through accessor methods for reading and writing.

-Unfortunately, there are no *language enforced* conventions for defining accessors; you could give the getter for `foo' the name `getBar`, and it'll still work fine, except for the fact that it would confuse anybody trying to access `bar` and not `foo'.
+Unfortunately, there are no *language enforced* conventions for defining accessors; you could give the getter for `foo` the name `getBar`, and it'll still work fine, except for the fact that it would confuse anybody trying to access `bar` and not `foo'.

 Sure, you can use frameworks like Lombok to take away the complexity and uncertainty by slapping a few annotations on your POJO classes, but that doesn't change the underlying fact that normal classes in Java are *very difficult to statically reason about* due to how many "variables" contribute to defining the state of a class.

-I suspect this prevented the Java Language Specification authors from immediately adding pattern matching to all classes.[^future]
+I suspect this is one of the problems that prevented the Java Language Specification authors from adding pattern matching to all classes right off the bat.[^future]

 [^future]: JEP-441 does mention this as [something to be taken up in the future](https://openjdk.org/jeps/441#Future-work).

 To fix this, they created records, an entirely different class hierarchy.
-There was already a precedent; Java 5 introduced enums, which inherit from `java.lang.Enum`.
+There is already a precedent; Java 5 introduced enums, which inherit from `java.lang.Enum`.
 Similarly, all records inherit from `java.lang.Record`.

-#### Fine, but how do records do what normal classes don't?
+#### So how do records do what normal classes don't?

 Records solve this problem by restricting how they can be defined and rigidly defining the set of properties they can have.